slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Some people get paralyzed by [over thinking](#on-starting-and-timing).
 When you don't decide somebody will decide for you.

-Jeff Bezos, once said in a letter to shareholders that he believes that optimal decisions occur when one has 70% of the necessary information.
-He went on to say that anything less than 70% and you’ll probably make a bad decision.
-But anything more than 70% and you’re probably wasting time on something that is unlikely to change the outcome.

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*

 > *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*

 Hints:

+- Optimal decisions occur when one has 70% of the necessary information.
+Anything less than 70% and you’ll probably make a bad decision.
+But anything more than 70% and you’re probably wasting time on something that is unlikely to change the outcome.
+(Jeff Bezos)
 - Is the decision reversible or irreversible?
 If it is reversible, we can make it fast and without perfect information.
-If a decision is irreversible, we had better slow down the decision-making process and ensure that we consider ample information and understand the problem as thoroughly as we can.
+If a decision is irreversible, we should slow down the decision-making process and ensure that we consider ample information and understand the problem as thoroughly as we can.
 (Jeff Bezos)
 - 'Hell yes or no'.
 Say no to things you aren’t really excited about doing.
 (Derek Sivers)
 - No to any decision that requires a calculator or computer.
 (Warren Buffett)
 - Default to no. (Steve Jobs)